neiltron/autocap/README.md

 # autocap
 Caps on auto mode.
 ALL CAPS, no capping.

 Demo using transformers.js and Whisper to generate caption files.
-It currently works okay but is completely unstyled and should make use of use webworkers.
+It currently works okay but is completely unstyled and should make use of webworkers.

 **Features**